-Materials such as grade books and exam blue books needed by faculty to conduct the regular functions of their position are requisitioned through the Business Office.
+Materials such as grade books and exam blue books needed by faculty to conduct the regular functions of their position are available in the Registrar's office.
 College stationery can be obtained from the Printshop and Mailroom.
 Other supplies can be purchased at the College Bookstore.